 Presently, our Common Stock is traded on the OTCQB.
-There is a very limited trading in our stock and there is no assurance that an active market will develop.
+There is very limited trading in our stock and there is no assurance that an active market will develop.
 In the absence of an active trading market, investors may have difficulty buying and selling or obtaining market quotations, market visibility for shares of our Common Stock may be limited, and a lack of visibility for shares of our Common Stock may have a depressive effect on the market price for shares of our Common Stock.
 The lack of an active market impairs your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 The lack of an active market may also reduce the fair market value of your shares.
+An inactive market may also impair our ability to raise capital by continuing funding operations by selling shares.